armaber/articles/PCITree/brief.md

 Before computing the descendants, the list is sorted by BDF, then ACPI root complexes are given priority:

-* *BDF* sort can place the RC at random indexes among PCIe devices whith same `0:0.0` location.
+* *BDF* sort can place the RC at random indexes among PCIe devices with same `0:0.0` location.

 On systems with multiple root complexes, the `ACPI\PNP0A08\`